Beverly Hills Teens

 Beverly Hills Teens is an animated children's television program produced by DIC Animation City.
-Distributed by Access Syndication and originally airing in first-run syndication in the United States from September 21, 1987 through December 18, 1987 and airing in The Children's Channel in the United Kingdom from March 1, 1994 through February 28, 1998, the series consists of one extended season, comprising a total of 65 episodes, each 30 minutes long.
-After its original run, the series continued to be broadcast as part of a syndication package featuring rebroadcasts of Maxie's World and It's Punky Brewster, and has subsequently acquired the retronym Beverly Hills Teen Club.
+The series consists of one extended season, comprising 65 total episodes, each 30 minutes long, originally airing in first-run syndication in the United States from September 21 to December 18, 1987.
+After its initial run, the series continued to be broadcast as part of a syndication package featuring rebroadcasts of Maxie's World and It's Punky Brewster, and subsequently acquired the retronym Beverly Hills Teen Club.

 Developed by Jack Olesker, Michael Maliani and Barry O'Brien, and executive produced by Andy Heyward, the series' namesake teenagers reside in the exclusive enclave of Beverly Hills, California and are shown to have exaggerated wealth, exemplified by mansions, yachts, and limousines, while navigating typical teenage concerns, including schoolwork, friendships, and romantic rivalries.
-In 1989, the series was nominated for the Youth in Film Award (now known as the Young Artist Award) as "Best Animated Series."
+The show was nominated for "Best Animated Series" at the 10th Youth in Film Awards (now known as the Young Artist Award).